Himalayan Yoga Academy

 Introduction

 Badha = Bound or Restrained, Kona = Angle, Asana = Pose or Posture.
 This pose is pronounced as BAH-dah-cone-AHS-ana.
-Titali or Putali Asana or Kriya , the Sanskrit word which suggests Butterfly in English.
+Titali or Putali Asana or Kriya, the Sanskrit word which suggests Butterfly in English.
 In Titali Asana you’ve got to maneuver your knees up and down an equivalent because the wings of a butterfly, so that’s why it’s referred to as Butterfly Pose.
-The Butterfly pose is additionally mentioned because the Purna Titali posture.
+The Butterfly pose is additionally mentioned because of the Purna Titali Asana.
 There are active and passive two variations.

-Titali Asana with stilling is nearly like as a Bound Angled Pose or the Baddha Kona Asana or Poorna Titali Asana and also meditated variation is also called Gorakshasana.
-This is often an easy exercise which will simply be performed once even with minimum directions from your trainer.
+Titali Asana with stilling is nearly like a Bound Angled Pose or the Baddha Kona Asana or Poorna Titali Asana and also meditated variation is also called Gorakshasana.
+This is often an easy exercise that will simply be performed once even with minimum directions from your trainer.
 Targeting primarily the legs, it’s the proper cure to relax and stretch the muscles of the legs, especially once an extended day of labor or an intensive computer.
-Reclined Butterfly posture is another variation of Butterfly pose (Titali Asana).
+The reclined Butterfly posture is another variation of the Butterfly pose (Titali Asana).

 How to Do Poorna Titali Asana (Full Butterfly)

-Step6: Gently move the knees up then down towards the ground, but don’t use any force while moving the knees up and down.
+6: Gently move the knees up and then down towards the ground, but don’t use any force while moving the knees up and down.

-Step11: While doing Full Butterfly Yoga Pose using the hand doesn’t force this movement.
+11: While doing the Full Butterfly Yoga Pose using the hand doesn’t force this movement.

 Benefits of the Putali Asana (Butterfly Acts):